madmurphy/spell.js/README.md

 ### `Spell.getStatus()`

-Gets the status of the global `Spell` object.
+This method gets the listening status of the global `Spell` object.

 #### Syntax